-Healthcare law is a rapidly developing and contentious landscape, especially in California.
+Healthcare law is a rapidly developing and a contentious landscape, especially in California.
 In 2018, the California Assembly and Senate considered a variety of healthcare bills that had the potential to significantly change our healthcare system.
 They addressed access to care, the opioid crisis, short-term health insurance, and other issues.

 California Bans Short-Term Health Insurance